 Expense Claims

-Expense claims must be submitted on current IEEE Expense Report form available on the IEEE Website or on the Region 6 web site, signed by the individual (see Region 6 electronic signature policy for possible uses of that method to sign reports).
+Expense claims must be submitted on the current IEEE Expense Report form available on the IEEE Website or on the Region 6 web site, signed by the individual (see Region 6 electronic signature policy for possible uses of that method to sign reports).
 Whenever vouchers or receipts are normally provided, they must be submitted with the claim.
 In the event that required receipts cannot be obtained, the "Unsupported Travel Expense" form must be submitted (see Addenda).
 Also, see “example Expense Report form” at the end of this document.

 Turn in the expense form within two weeks after the travel has been completed.
 Extenuating circumstances, such as your company sharing some of the expenses, are acceptable for turning in the form at a later date.
 Expenses submitted after 30 days may not be honored.